Trans-Tasman mutual recognition

 Applicants should renew their registration with OMARA prior to applying under the TTMRA because the Immigration Advisers Authority (the Authority) needs to see that the applicant’s registration is current.

 Applicants are required to provide details about their proposed supervisor.

 See the Supervision Toolkit for more information.

 Applicants are required to provide a signed supervision agreement to the Authority.

 Applicants must complete and upload a Supervision Arrangement Application form to have their proposed supervisor and supervision arrangements approved by the Registrar.

 The applicant is required to attach one certified copy of their:

-- current passport page that shows their photograph and personal details.
+- current passport page (front and/or back) that shows their photograph and personal details or

 Applicants must print the Trans-Tasman Mutual Recognition Act 10097 Section 19 Notice and then complete, sign and date it in the presence of a person authorised to take statutory declarations in the country in which you reside, for upload to their application form.